aws/karpenter-provider-aws/website/content/en/docs/reference/cloudformation.md

 The AllowScopedEC2InstanceActionsWithTags Sid allows the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html), [CreateFleet](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html), and [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html)
-actions requested by the Karpenter controller to create all `fleet`, `instance`, `volume`, `network-interface`, or `launch-template` EC2 resources (for the partition and region), and requires that the `kubernetes.io/cluster/${ClusterName}` tag be set to `owned` and a `karpenter.sh/nodepool` tag be set to any value.
+actions requested by the Karpenter controller to create all `fleet`, `instance`, `volume`, `network-interface`, `launch-template` or `spot-instances-request` EC2 resources (for the partition and region), and requires that the `kubernetes.io/cluster/${ClusterName}` tag be set to `owned` and a `karpenter.sh/nodepool` tag be set to any value.
 This ensures that Karpenter is only allowed to create instances for a single EKS cluster.

 ```json
 {